-Humanity has been all but wiped out by plague and the only thing left of us in the future is the roads that we built.
+This is a far-future set post-apocalyptic tale as the plague that wiped out humanity took place nearly 1700 years before this story begins.
+The only thing left of us in the future is the roads that we built and we are known as the Roadmakers.
 A small band of explorers journey from the former Memphis to the East Coast to find a mythological town known as Haven (New Haven, CT??), where technology is suppose to have survived.
 Love this book.

 Published in 1959, Alas Babylon is very much a product of The Cold War.
 The story is about a small group of survivors in a small town in Florida in the aftermath of a nuclear war.
 This book is a little "Rah, Rah, we can win it!" for some people's tastes, but still depressing as all hell.

 You see, all their lives, ever since they’ve known anything, they’ve lived under the shadow of war - atomic war.
 For them the abnormal has become normal.
 All their lives they have heard nothing else, and they expect it.— Pat Frank, "Alas, Babylon"